altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 Best I have is some dark net videos to compare from"
 }
 {
-~Rossin was pacing back and forth deep in concerned thought.~ *Felix leaned back further in his seat. *
+~Rossin was pacing back and forth deep in concerned thought~ *Felix leaned back further in his seat. *
-*He put his feet up on the corner of the table.*
-"F::You haven't been to the back of the mind.
+*He put his feet up on the corner of the table* "F::You haven't been to the back of the mind.
 You know about hooks but have at least some trouble using them.
 And you have a firewall on your brain...
 But you spent the night in prison because you...
 Felt like it..."
-~He left the end hanging almost like a question.~ *Martha continued to eat.*
+~He left the end hanging almost like a question~ *Martha continued to eat*
 "M::So where would you rank me?"
 }
 {